-Idecabtagene vicleucel (Abecma®) has been FDAapproved since 2021 for the treatment of adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.
+Idecabtagene vicleucel (Abecma®) has been FDAapproved since 2021 for the treatment of adult patients with relapsed or refractory multiple myeloma after two or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.

 Idecabtagene vicleucel is a B-cell maturation antigen (BCMA)-directed genetically modified autologous T-cell immunotherapy.
+Lisocabtagene maraleucel (Breyanzi®) has been FDAapproved since 2021.
+It is indicated for the treatment of:

-Lisocabtagene maraleucel (Breyanzi®) has been FDA-approved since 2021 for the treatment of adult patients with large B-cell lymphoma, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (NOS) (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma (FL) grade 3B, who have met the following criteria:

-- Refractory disease to first-line chemoimmunotherapy or relapse within 12 months of first-line chemoimmunotherapy; or - Refractory disease to first-line chemoimmunotherapy or relapse after first-line chemoimmunotherapy and are not eligible for hematopoietic stem cell transplantation (HSCT) due to comorbidities or age; or - Relapsed or refractory disease after two or more lines of systemic therapy
+- Adult patients with large B-cell lymphoma (LBCL), including diffuse large B-cell lymphoma (DLBCL) not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma, and follicular lymphoma grade 3B, who have: - refractory disease to first-line chemoimmunotherapy or relapse within 12 months of first-line chemoimmunotherapy; or - refractory disease to first-line chemoimmunotherapy or relapse after first-line chemoimmunotherapy and are not eligible for hematopoietic stem cell transplantation (HSCT) due to comorbidities or age; or - relapsed or refractory disease after two or more lines of systemic therapy. - Adult patients with relapsed or refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) who have received at least 2 prior lines of therapy, including a Bruton tyrosine kinase (BTK) inhibitor and a B-cell lymphoma 2 (BCL-2) inhibitor.